ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned appending and popping values from a list.
 - Learned counting items in a list.
 - Learned negative/no-index syntax for accessing from the end.
+- Learned searching a list for a specific item.